mozilla/CampaignsforMDM/README.md

 # Campaigns for Mission Driven Mozillians

 This is a repository that cordinates all the work related to Campaigns for Mission Driven Mozillians.
+Once a campaign is live it will show up on the [Activate website](http://activate.mozilla.community/).

 Campaigns are time-bound activities for [Mission Driven Mozillians](https://wiki.mozilla.org/Innovation/Projects/Mission-Driven_Mozillians_Strategy) that advance Mozilla's mission through one of the high-value contribution categories: